cljsjs/packages/mixpanel/README.md

 ## EXTERN NOTE

-The javascript-externs-generator does _not_ pick up the "people" property, it is addexd to the extern file manually in order to preserve the names of its properties.
+The javascript-externs-generator does _not_ pick up the "people" property, it is added to the extern file manually in order to preserve the names of its properties.

 [flibs]: https://clojurescript.org/reference/packaging-foreign-deps